Vaughn Bodē: Career

-Print Mint published four issues of Bodē's solo series Junkwaffel from 1971–1974.
+Print Mint published four issues of Bodē's solo series Junkwaffel from 1971 to 1974.
 Bodē's graphic novel The Man, published by Print Mint in 1972, is about a caveman who accidentally makes important observations about life.

 Cartoon Concert tour

 Beginning in 1972, Bodē toured with a show called the "Cartoon Concert", that featured him vocalizing his characters while their depictions were presented on a screen behind him via a slide projector (in a performance similar to a chalk talk).
 The first of these "Cartoon Concerts" was presented in October 1972 at the Detroit Triple Fan Fair in front of 80 people.
 He next did the Concert at Bowling Green State University, and eventually performed it at several comic book conventions, including the November 1972 Creation Con in New York City.
 Observing the crowd reaction, The Bantam Lecture Bureau immediately signed him on, and the show became very popular on the college lecture circuit.
 Bodē even performed it at the Louvre, in Paris.